YASHHTANWARRR/PING/README.md

           -> Utlising the standard template of bash.bs/

-Optiming the ICMP(Internet Control Message Protocol) for packet trasnfer.
+Optimizing the ICMP(Internet Control Message Protocol) for packet trasnfer.

 Semds Icmp 8 ->that is the ping (real name echo) Recieves Icmp 0 -> (real name echo reply)